jonbooz/email-sender/README.md

 # email-sender
-A system that can send recurring emails based on configured module.
+A system that can send recurring emails based on configured modules.

 For instance, if you have notes that you want to be reminded of and view on a recurring basis.